PaolaAvellino/data-analytics-portfolio/README.md

 **Dataset**

 The dataset used in this project was provided as part of my Master’s program.
-Due to size and sharing restrictions, the full dataset is not included in this repository.
+Due to size restrictions, the full dataset is not included in this repository.
 However, the project can be reproduced using publicly available versions of the Lending Club dataset (e.g., on Kaggle).

 **Project Workflow**